the avoidant logic of love

 if you’re someone who loves deeply and needs reassurance, this can be incredibly destabilising. you might begin shrinking your own needs. walking on eggshells. trying to make your love smaller so it doesn’t scare them away. but the truth is, you shouldn’t have to apologise for your desire to be close. and they shouldn’t have to perform readiness before they’re ready. the work is mutual: for you to understand their fear, and for them to stop making you pay for it.

-in adulthood, avoidant attachment shows up in small but persistent ways. they struggle to ask for help. they downplay conflict. they intellectualise pain. they may enter relationships but struggle to stay in them, especially when things get emotionally close. vulnerability feels like surrender, dependence like danger. they may ghost not out of malice, but out of panic. even kindness can feel like manipulation, attention feels transactional. love, conditional.
+in adulthood, avoidant attachment shows up in small but persistent ways. they struggle to ask for help. they downplay conflict. they intellectualise pain. they may enter relationships but struggle to stay in them, especially when things get emotionally close. even kindness can feel like manipulation, attention feels transactional. love, conditional.

-psychologists refer to this internal experience as defensive self-sufficiency, a belief system where closeness equals cost, and autonomy equals protection. self-sufficiency was never the goal, it was the safest available option. avoidant individuals are not without emotion, they are flooded with it, they just learned to organise their world in such a way that they never have to reveal it.
+psychologists refer to this internal experience as defensive self-sufficiency, a belief system where closeness equals cost, and autonomy equals protection. self-sufficiency was never the goal, it was the safest available option. avoidant individuals are flooded with emotion and have just learnt to organise their world in such a way that they never have to reveal it.

-and the world rewards this. stoicism gets labeled strength. aloofness is romanticised. but beneath it is often exhaustion, a person who has spent their whole life trying not to be too much. and who now, quietly, believes they are not enough. “i don’t need anyone” is a scar sentence. self-abandonment often hides as independence.
+a person who has spent their whole life trying not to be too much will at some point believe they are just not enough. “i don’t need anyone” is a scar sentence.

 it’s important to say this, too: not everything avoidants do is excusable just because it’s understandable.